 Everyone wears clothing differently, and everyone interprets the rules of style differently.
 What looks good to one man might not look so great to another.
 That doesn’t mean either guy is right or wrong.

 It’s in your best interest to observe a variety of styles… ones that resonate with you as well as ones that don’t.
-That way, you’ll have a more well-rounded view of style and will be able to come up with your own interpretation, one that suits you best.
+That way, you’ll have a more well-rounded view of style and will be able to come up with your own interpretation, one that

 Don’t be surprised if you find yourself changing your mind throughout the years.
 Your style will evolve.